dcdpr/did-btc1/chapters/Terminology.md

 Pending BTC1 Update

-: A Pending BTC1 Update is a ::BTC1 Update:: that has not yet been announced in an ::Authorized Beacon Signal::.
+: A ::BTC1 Update:: that has not yet been announced in an ::Authorized Beacon Signal::.

 Pending BTC1 Updates